acmsigsoft/EmpiricalStandards/README.md

-# EmpiricalStandards
+# Empirical Standards

 This repository contains the ACM SIGSOFT Empirical Standards for researchers, peer reviewers, editors and publications venues.

-The standards themselves can be found in the _Standards_ directory.
+The standards themselves can be found in the _docs_ directory.
 There is a **General Standard**, which applies to all empirical research, and a set of specific standards, which apply to specific research methods such as **Case Studies**, **Controlled Experiments** and **Systematic Literature Reviews**.

 In the _Supplements_ directory, you will find a set of supplemental standards that address cross-cutting concerns including **Information Visualization**,  **Sampling** and **Inter-rater Reliability and Agreement**.